Finding a supervisor

 The supervisor’s grade is based on the quality of both versions of your thesis.
 Supervisor and student have no role in selecting this anonymous second assessor, nor are they to correspond with this person.
 Both assessors fill in an electronic assessment form with concise feedback on your final version.
 The average grade is final.

-Note: this date also applies to theses that were submitted earlier than the designated deadline (21 April).
+Note: this date also applies to theses that were submitted before official the submission deadline.